News

 The Challenge

 Despite being ready for construction (and paid for by state and federal funding) one of Larkspur’s councilmembers tried to kill the project at their September 6th meeting.
 All the council needed to do was approve the construction, but councilmember Carroll took issue with it.
 He raised a host of complaints, namely that the nearby community (where he happens to live) had not been sufficiently consulted.
-He also stated that the pathway would be too noisy and that there wasn’t lighting.
+He also stated that the pathway would be too noisy.
+Furthermore, he noted that there wasn’t lighting.
 Finally, he would have preferred it be built on the east side of the street.

 Engineering drawings for project